 - Make Inferences and Predictions: Wordless books are a GREAT way to have students practice making inferences or predictions.
 Students have to use clues from the pictures to infer what is happening in the story.
 Students can also use picture clues to make predictions about what will happen on the next page.

 - Have Students Ask and Answer Questions: Give students question stems and have them ask different questions about the story.
 They can answer the questions themselves or have a partner answer the questions!
-(These task cards would be great for having students practice creating different types of questions about the wordless book they are reading.)
+(These tips for teaching students to ask meaningful questions can help.)

 - Practice Sequencing: Struggling readers can practice retelling the important parts of the story in the correct order without stressing about words they couldn't read.
-As an added bonus, have students practice using transitional words as they retell the story!
+As an added bonus, have 3rd, 4th, or 5th grade students practice using transitional words as they retell the story!

 Practice Language Skills Using Wordless Books